DubPlus/DubPlus/README.md

 Your process will go like this:

-- edit the [`manifest.json`](./manifest.json) and add `"css": ["dubplus.css"],` to the only object in the `content_scripts` array
 - make changes
 - save (which auto runs the building of the files)
 - refresh the extension in chrome://extensions (click on the refresh icon next to the switch)
-- refresh the page
-- test your changes

-### 3. Loading the extension in Firefox

-- in one command line window or tab, run `npm run build:watch`
-- in another command line, run `npm run start:firefox`.

-This will launch firefox and load the extension.
-It will also watch for changes and reload the extension automatically.

-Your process will go like this:

-- make changes
-- save (which auto runs the building of the files)
 - refresh the page
 - test your changes